XiangLiu-github/Widlfire_precipitation/README.md

-# Replication Code for “Large wildfires cause local drying in the following growing-season”
+# Replication Code for “Large wildfires cause local drying in the following growing season”

 This repository contains all scripts necessary to replicate the results and figures presented in the paper **“Large wildfires cause local post-fire drying.”**